synologistical/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroupPermissionGrant.md

 # Update-MgGroupPermissionGrant

 ## SYNOPSIS
-The permissions that have been granted for a group to a specific application.
+The permission that has been granted for a group to a specific application.
 Supports $expand.

 ## SYNTAX